How To Find & Engage Your Target Audience Online For Profit

 I can jump in to understands peoples views on using RSS for link building and then join in the conversation – perhaps I might engage everyone in that thread with a follow up post or tutorial on the subject?

 There is also a challenge thread for really useful link building tips.
 The post states how they are fed up of seeing the same tips over and over (understanding) and want to see something new (engagement opportunity).
-I’m pretty sure I can engage that with any one of my tutorials.

 So in just 2 threads I have learnt a lot about my target audience, what problems they face, what they want to see and can engage them directly on the subject at hand.